nus-cs2113-AY2122S2/tp/docs/UserGuide.md

         * [Exit](#exit)
     * [FAQ](#faq)
     * [Command Summary](#command-summary)

+## Introduction
 Value proposition:

 - Allows users to keep track of several activities and their participants.
-- Splits costs evenly or independently depending on what is required.
+- Split costs evenly or independently depending on what is required.
 - Combines all payments due together for easy settlement of payments.
 - Can be operated quickly by an experienced typist.